 Robin Lee is the son of Leonard and Lorraine Lee, who founded Lee Valley in 1977.
 The company now employs more than 1,000 people coast-to-coast, with 19 stores as well as an engaging e-commerce website.
 Staff are empowered to provide the best advice to the customer regardless of whether or not an interaction results in a sale, and the company shares profits with its employees.
 Physical retail and mail-order/e-commerce are both significant components to its business model.

-Lee Valley also has a manufacturing arm called Veritas Tools, which makes woodworking hand-tools, including hand planes, marking gauges and other measuring tools, router tables, sharpening systems, and numerous other gadgets.
+Lee Valley also has a manufacturing arm called Veritas Tools, which makes woodworking hand-tools, including hand planes, marking gauges and other measuring tools, router tables, sharpening systems, saws tools, and numerous other gadgets.
 Veritas does research and development activities for the factory line and has developed and patented many innovative designs.